-The 2018 NBA Champions, Golden State Warriors have enough going for them on the court.
-But it’s the player’s off-the-court moves that really set the team apart from past dynasties.
+The 2018 NBA Champion Golden State Warriors have plenty going for them on the court.
+But it’s the players’ off-the-court moves that really set the team apart from past dynasties.

-Take point guard Stephen Curry, one of the most adored and spectacularly skilled basketball players on the planet today.
-His ball-handling, passing, and three-point shooting capacities are well-nigh otherworldly: routinely leaving spectators (in the stands as well as players on opposing teams) with their jaws dropped.
+Take point guard Stephen Curry, one of the most adored and spectacularly–skilled basketball players on the planet today.
+His ball–handling, passing, and three-point shooting abilities are downright otherworldly, routinely leaving spectators in the stands (as well as players on opposing teams) with their jaws dropped.
 How does he do it?

-Curry’s training regimen includes all variety of high-tech drills, for instance: wearing goggles that generate a series of flashing lights, as he performs ball-handling drills; working with two (or more) balls at the same time, and moving through a circuit that flashes instructions that he must respond to instantaneously.
-All this is to train his reflexes, perceptual acuity, and decision-making abilities to super-human levels – and there’s little doubt that it has worked!
+Curry’s training regimen includes a variety of high-tech drills: wearing goggles that generate a series of flashing lights as he performs ball-handling drills; working with two (or more) balls at the same time; and moving through a circuit that flashes instructions that he must respond to instantaneously.
+All this is to elevate his reflexes, perceptual acuity, and decision-making abilities to super-human levels – and there’s little doubt that it has worked!

 But Steph Curry’s training has another – less glamorous but equally important – side to it.
 This is the quiet side, the spacious side, the side that cultivates the capacity to relax deeply.
-It includes weekly sessions in a flotation tank – which allows Curry’s body (his spine and other joints, in particular) as well as his mind to decompress, to float in dark silence, in a space devoid of the distractions of external sense perceptions: Just the salt-water (at precisely body temperature) and the sound of his breath.
-It also includes instructions like the one given to him by one of his assistant coaches: to “think of nothing” as he sits on the court-side team bench during his rest periods; to allow his mind to relax completely, internally spacious and thought-free.
+It includes weekly sessions in a flotation tank, which allow Curry’s body as well as his mind to decompress, to float in dark silence, in a space devoid of the distractions of external sense perceptions: just 98.6-degree salt-water and the sound of his own breathing.
+During basketball games, Curry’s coaches encourage him to “think of nothing” as he sits on the bench during rest periods, to let his mind relax completely, internally spacious and thought-free.

-And so it is this combination of physically intense training — along with periods of deep relaxation and mental-emotional quietude — that has unleashed the brilliance that we now appreciate, from Steph Curry on a basketball court.
+It is this unique combination — joining physically intense training with periods of deep relaxation and mental-emotional quietude — that has unleashed the brilliance that we now appreciate from Steph Curry on the basketball court.